Cell lineage: History of cell lineage

-One of the first studies of cell lineages took place in the 1870s by Whitman who studied cleavage patterns in leeches and small invertebrates.
+One of the first studies of cell lineages took place in the 1870s by Whitman, who studied cleavage patterns in leeches and small invertebrates.
 He found that some groups, such as nematode worms and ascidians form a pattern of cell division which is identical between individuals and invariable.
 This high correlation between cell lineage and cell fate was thought to be determined by segregating factors within the dividing cells.
 Other organisms had stereotyped patterns of cell division and produced sublineages which were the progeny of particular precursor cells.
 These more variable cell fates are thought to be due to the cells' interaction with the environment.
 Due to new breakthroughs in tracking cells with greater accuracy, this aided the biological community since a variety of colors are now used in showing the original cells and able to track easily.
 These colors are fluorescent and marked on the proteins by administering injections to trace such cells.

 Techniques of fate mapping

 Cell lineage can be determined by two methods, either through direct observation or through clonal analysis.
-During the early 19th century direct observation was used however it was highly limiting as only small transparent samples could be studied.
-With the invention of the confocal microscope this allowed larger more complicated organisms to be studied.
+During the early 19th century, direct observation was used, but it was highly limiting as only small transparent samples can be studied.
+The invention of the confocal microscope allowed larger, more complicated organisms to be studied.

 Perhaps the most popular method of cell fate mapping in the genetic era is through site-specific recombination mediated by the Cre-Lox or FLP-FRT systems.
 By utilizing the Cre-Lox or FLP-FRT recombination systems, a reporter gene (usually encoding a fluorescent protein) is activated and permanently labels the cell of interest and its offspring cells, thus the name cell lineage tracing.
 With the system, researchers could investigate the function of their favorite gene in determining cell fate by designing a genetic model where within a cell one recombination event is designed for manipulating the gene of interest and the other recombination event is designed for activating a reporter gene.
-One minor issue is that the two recombination events may not occur simultaneously thus the results need to be interpreted with caution.
+One minor issue is that the two recombination events may not occur simultaneously; thus the results need to be interpreted with caution.
 Furthermore, some fluorescent reporters have such an extremely low recombination threshold that they may label cell populations at undesired time-points in the absence of induction.

-More recently, researchers have begun using synthetic biology approaches and the CRISPR/Cas9 system to engineer new genetic systems that enable cells to autonomously record lineage information in their own genome.
+Synthetic biology approaches and the CRISPR/Cas9 system to engineer new genetic systems that enable cells to autonomously record lineage information in their own genome have been developed.
 These systems are based on engineered, targeted mutation of defined genetic elements.
-By generating new, random genomic alterations in each cell generation these approaches facilitate reconstruction of lineage trees.
+By generating new, random genomic alterations in each cell generation, these approaches facilitate reconstruction of lineage trees.
 These approaches promise to provide more comprehensive analysis of lineage relationships in model organisms.
 Computational tree reconstruction methods are also being developed for datasets generated by such approaches.